 25% of adjusted total income.

 Conclusion: The Income Tax Act provides a host of provisions that can help you minimize your tax out-go.
-One popular way of doing that is investing in ULIPs on Finserv MARKETS and availing handsome returns from the top-rated funds in the market, zero allocation charges and umpteen tax benefits.
+One popular way of doing that is investing in ULIPs on Bajaj Markets and availing handsome returns from the top-rated funds in the market, zero allocation charges and umpteen tax benefits.